ddf172/Planner/server/workspace/markdowns/ARCHITECTURE_DIAGRAMS.md

 ✅ Callbacks are wrapped in try-catch to prevent crashes ✅ Condition variables always used with predicates to prevent lost wakeups ✅ Timeouts on waits to prevent indefinite blocking
+✅ RAII principles with unique_ptr for automatic resource management
 ```

 This architecture ensures **thread safety**, **performance**, **simplicity**, **robustness against shutdown races** and **maintainability**! 🚀